spot_img

 The Cove Eleuthera | Eleuthera, Bahamas

 Seclusion and wellness intertwine at The Cove Eleuthera, where guests can embrace the Bahamian way of slow living.
-The resort’s Rest & Radiance package includes a three-night stay in a beachfront villa, daily guided meditation, a private floating sea lounge experience with champagne, and a wellness-focused picnic on the sandbar.
+The resort’s Rest & Radiance package includes a three-night stay in luxurious accommodations, a private floating sea lounge experience with champagne and berries, a sunset cruise with bubbles and a grazing basket of freshly prepared snacks, and a daily breakfast credit for two—enjoyed in bed or alfresco.
+A picnic on the sandbar is also available as a standalone experience.
 Additional experiences such as sound therapy, sip & paint relaxation sessions, and personalized wellness coaching further elevate the journey to renewal.

 Jamaica Inn | Ocho Rios, Jamaica